 Jig, E Dorian, Irish traditional, Attributed to Maurice Carmody

-This tune is named for Sligo-born fiddler James Morrison (1893-1947), who recorded and popularized the tune.
+This tune is named for Sligo-born fiddler James Morrison (1893-1947), who recorded and popularized it.
 Morrison is said to have learned the tune from his friend Maurice Carmody, who may be its author.
+It is a tune that comes up often in Irish sessions.

 Recordings